 Any expert will tell you not to waste your money on schools that offer no weapons training for an advanced skill such as bodyguard/executive protection.
-Due to the fact DPS-RSD does not require additional weapons training as part of their Level-4 class outline, many schools have elected not to offer it as they are not being forced to.
-DPS-RSD created their Level-4 course in 1999 (with no updates since).
+Due to the fact Texas DPS-RSD does not require additional weapons training as part of their Level-4 class outline, many schools have elected not to offer it as they are not being forced to ( and saves them operating costs).
 We believe additional firearms training should be included in this course, as such we exceed the state’s standards and provide it.

-All students will be exposed to drawing from concealed holsters, firing smaller handguns, full duty handguns, etc. All students will perform basic drills such as: Reflex fire, shooting from cover, shooting from different positions, shooting on the move, along with basic drills and exercises that directly relate to protection work.
+All students will be exposed to drawing from concealed holsters, and shooting both strong and weak hand.
+All students will perform basic drills such as: Reflex fire, shooting from cover, shooting from different positions, shooting on the move, along with basic drills and exercises that directly relate to protection work.

 OUR COURSE POINTS: